Temporal Test-Time Adaptation with State-Space Models: Tracking the Dynamics of Temporal Shifts

 We now present our method: the core idea is that adaptation to temporal distribution shifts can be done by tracking its gradual change in the model's representations.
-We employ linear state-space models (SSMs) to capture how test points evolve and drift.
+We employ linear SSMs to capture how test points evolve and drift.
 The SSM's cluster representations then serve as an adaptive classification head that evolves with the non-stationarity of the distribution shift. \Cref{fig:stad_illustration} illustrates our method.
-In \Cref{sec:general_method}, we first introduce the general model and then, in \Cref{sec:vmf_model}, we propose an efficient implementation that leverages the von-Mises-Fisher distribution to model hyperspherical features.
+In \Cref{sec:general_method}, we first introduce the general model and then, in \Cref{sec:vmf_model}, we propose an efficient implementation that leverages the von Mises-Fisher distribution to model spherical features.